-Be sure to confirm the dates of school breaks or days without schools with each school which you have been assigned to, as school calendars can vary from school to school.
-Also communicate travel plans in advance with your school.
+Be sure to confirm the dates of school breaks or days without classes with each school you have been assigned to, as school calendars can vary from school to school.
+Also communicate travel plans in advance with your schools.
 You are expected to return to school on time, teach, and be available until 31 May since that is the period your contract covers.

 You are not permitted to take additional days off - the frequently occurring school holidays offer ample time for leisure trips.
-In emergencies, please reach out to both weltweit unterrichten and your program officer at Fulbright Austria.
+In multi-day emergencies, please reach out to your school(s), weltweit unterrichten, the BMB (if you are placed at BMB schools), and your program officer at Fulbright Austria and follow the guidelines for such cases.
 Your employer, the school board, is not legally bound to accommodate your request.